-Version Date Reason Who 1.3 01/12/2022 Updated the Copyright Statement.
-MW 1.2 07/10/2022 Updates to PSD2 flow diagrams and new section on SCA Checks added.
-Added details of new optional SCA checks and exemptions: •For recurring transactions, only apply the exemption if the original transaction was SCA; see Check for PSD2 Exemptions •For e-commerce 3D Secure transactions, only consider the transaction as SCA if the cardholder is challenged; see PSD2 Transaction Checks •Apply SCA exemption to transactions from hotel and car rental merchants; see Which Merchant Category Codes are Exempt from SCA?
-1.1 26/08/2022 Details added of how to reset transaction and amount counters using Web Services.
-See Reset Counters. ws 17/08/2022 Layout and Table of Contents updates MW 1.0 22/03/2022 First version ws
+Version Date Reason Who 1.4 22/03/2024 Updates to content to align with taxonomy updates on our Documentation Portal.
+WS 12/10/2023 Updated Smart Client screen shots in Identifying the SCA Status and PSD2 Product Settings.
+MW 25/07/2023 Added a note to clarify that Merchant Category Code (MCC) exemptions from SCA only apply to transactions where the cardholder is present.
+See the FAQs.
+WS 07/06/2023 Updated Operations email address to be occ@thredd.com MW 27/04/2023 Guide rebrand to new company name and brand identity.
+WS 1.3 01/12/2022 Updated the Copyright Statement.
+1.2 07/10/2022 Updates to PSD2 flow diagrams and new section on SCA Checks added.
+Added details of new optional SCA checks and exemptions: •For recurring transactions, only apply the exemption if the original transaction was SCA; see Check for PSD2 Exemptions • For e-commerce 3D Secure transactions, only consider the transaction as SCA if the cardholder is challenged; see PSD2 Transaction Checks • Apply SCA exemption to transactions from hotel and car rental merchants; see Which Merchant Category Codes are Exempt from SCA?
+WS 1.1 26/08/2022 Details added of how to reset transaction and amount counters using the Thredd API.
+See Reset Counters.
+WS 17/08/2022 Layout and Table of Contents updates MW 1.0 22/03/2022 First version WS